Green Beans Bolognese. A long simmer in smoked bacon and chicken broth finishes these green beans with a caramelized goodness.

 I think the next time I make this I’ll add a chopped ripe tomato from the garden at the end…why not, I’ve been known to do wilder things than that.

 Thanks to Lynne Rossetto Kasper for her take on turning Green Beans into a Bolognese and to Chef Mick from Tony’s for bringing us this recipe.
 Which by the way, if you’re not familiar with Lynne Rossetto Kasper you’re missing out.
 She has a show on Public Radio, The Splendid Table and some cookbooks that are wonderful.
 Vickie in Montana sent me “How To Eat Supper” as a gift and it’s a wonderful cookbook.

-- 2 oz.
-Italian mortadella, thin fingers (I used cubed applewood smoked ham, I've also used good quality thick cut smoked bacon)
+- 2 oz Italian mortadella I used cubed applewood smoked ham, I've also used good quality thick cut smoked bacon, thin fingers

 - 1 cup chicken stock

 Heat a large skillet over medium heat and add oil.
 Add the onion and saute over medium high heat 4 minutes, or until wilted.
 Then add the beans and cook over high heat for 8 minutes, or until the onions are a deep golden brown, stirring frequently.